logo

 2 min read

-What causes Salmonellosis Signs in animals How is it spread?
-Management of Salmonella
+Management, prevention, control What causes Salmonellosis Signs in animals How is it spread?
+Additional resources

 Salmonellosis is the most common disease associated with acute diarrhoea in adult dairy cows.
-Salmonella bacteria from cattle can also be transferred to humans, causing illness and disease.
+Salmonella bacteria from cattle can also be transferred to humans, causing significant illness.

 What causes Salmonellosis

-Salmonellosis is caused primarily by ingestion of Salmonella bacteria, which can live for long periods of time in the environment (~28 weeks).
+Salmonellosis is caused primarily by ingestion of Salmonella bacteria, which can live for long periods of time in the environment (6+ months), making elimination of the organism difficult.

 There are a variety of types or serovars of Salmonella bacteria that can affect dairy cattle.
 Salmonella typhimurium and Salmonella bovismorbificans are the most common in New Zealand.

-The occurrence of Salmonella is increasing in New Zealand, in parallel with a world-wide trend, largely as a result of intensification, higher stocking rates and/or higher use of supplementary feed.
+The occurrence of Salmonella is increasing in New Zealand, in parallel with a world-wide trend, contributed to by intensification, higher stocking rates and/or higher use of supplementary feed.

 Signs in animals